 Bramble gives you the ability to model cars in cornering conditions where the wheels are steered, the body is rolled and, importantly, where the wind curves around the car rather than crossing it diagonally.

-In this article we explain why engineers opt to use bramble’s corner modelling methods rather than a traditional yawed wind approach.
+Here we explain why engineers opt to use bramble’s corner modelling methods rather than a traditional yawed wind approach.

-Aerodynamicists will look to maximise the amount of efficient downforce a car can produce when cornering as this will increase traction and hence the maximum speed the corner can be taken at.
+Aerodynamicists will look to maximise the amount of efficient downforce a car can produce when cornering.
+As this will increase traction and hence the maximum speed the corner can be taken at.

-A CFD model of a car in cornering conditions should have steered wheels and be rolled to relative to the ground mimicking the ‘on track’ attitudes.
+A CFD model of a car in cornering conditions should have steered wheels and be rolled relative to the ground mimicking the ‘on track’ attitudes.
 But the question is, how should we model the motion of the wind relative to the car?

 As a car corners, the wind will tend to come onto the vehicle at a sideways angle (i.e. slightly from the driver’s left or right).
 This is known as the ‘yaw angle’.
-This size and direction of the yaw angle will depend on the cornering speed, the direction of the turn and the radius of the corner itself.
+The size and direction of the yaw angle will depend on the cornering speed, the direction of the turn and the radius of the corner itself.